 - Attention to students - boarding schools generally have small class sizes that help teachers engage every student in the classroom.
 Classroom settings are often specifically designed to encourage student participation and eye contact among everyone in class.

-- Quality of faculty - the majority of boarding school faculty have advanced degrees in either education or another specialty.
+- Quality of faculty - the majority of boarding school faculty have advanced degrees in their subject.

-- Quality of resources - student resources at boarding schools - such as the library, theater facilities, or athletic complexes - can often be superior relative to local options.
+- Quality of resources - student resources at boarding schools, such as the libraries, arts facilities, and athletic complexes, are often better than those at many colleges and universities.

-- Challenging academics - academics at boarding schools operate at high standards.
-Students are pushed to "ask why," become inquisitive, and tackle challenging problems.
+- Challenging academics - academics at boarding schools operate at very high levels.
+Students are encouraged to question and discuss a wide array of subject matter in an environment where it is cool to learn.

 - College counseling - college counseling departments at boarding schools are generally well-staffed and taken quite seriously.
-Counselors often have plenty of experience in helping applicants identify appropriate schools and advising them on getting-in at competitive institutions.
+Counselors have plenty of experience in helping applicants identify appropriate schools and advising them on admissions to competitive institutions.

 - Making choices that matter and taking responsibility for yourself - living on your own isn't always easy.
 There is, of course, plenty of support from faculty, advisors and peers.
 But still, you need to take care of yourself and take responsibility for your own actions to a much greater degree than if you were living at home.
 While there's definitely structure within the boarding school day, you still need to make choices around how you spend your time, what activities and opportunities to take, and how to create a reasonable balance between work and play.
 You'll be able to make choices that have a direct impact on the things you learn and the life you lead at boarding school.
 For parents: this roughly translates to increased maturity, greater self-sufficiency, and superior preparation for college.